NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Srujan Kumar Reddy Yeruva
 Work on implementing speech synthesis on arithmetic results.
 Also implement speech synthesis without button trigger.

+###### Naina Sahiri
+Integrating the Web Speech API prototype with the functionality of speaking voice recognition.